 During one of my walks around Nice, I came upon a lovely garden called Jardin Sacha SOSNO.
 And love it or hate it, you’ll see a giant 85-foot sculpture called “La Tête Carrée” (yes, square head).

 Designed in 2002 by French sculptor and painter Sacha Sosno, this is actually a library with 7 floors.
 It has been given the title, “Thinking Inside the Box”.
 Within the garden, there are other modern sculptures as well as the Museum of Modern Art.

 4. Paris: Le Passe-Muraille

-As I wrote in this post about rediscovering Montmartre one of the more imaginative things I saw was this bronze sculpture by Jean Marais.
+As I wrote in this post about unique spots in Montmartre one of the more imaginative things I saw was this bronze sculpture by Jean Marais.
 It is based on a short story by Marcel Aymé about Monsieur Dutilleul, who has the ability to walk through walls.
 His escape from a boring government job and a tyrannical boss takes him into another world where he robs banks and jewelry stores.

 Location: Place Marcel Aymé-26 Rue Norvins, 75018 Paris

 5. Paris: Le Nez